 - We show what your pension pot could be worth in today's terms if you were to start paying into your pension plan today. - We've used a range of starting ages, 25, 35, 45 and 55.
 All the examples assume taking an income using the money in your pension pot when you reach age 67. - For each illustration, we show two options for accessing your pension pot.
 The first option shows examples of what you might get if you were to use all your pension pot to buy an annuity.
-The second option shows what you might get if you choose to take 25% of your pension pot as a tax-free cash sum and use the rest to buy an annuity.
+The second option shows what you might get if you choose to take up to 25% of your pension pot as a tax-free lump sum, subject to any allowances, and use the rest to buy an annuity. - Each illustration also uses a single growth rate.
+You can see what these rates are in the table on page 17. - Generally speaking, the earlier you start paying in, the larger the annuity you could get when you come to access your pension pot.

-- Each illustration also uses a single growth rate.
-You can see what this rate is in the table on this page. - As you will see, the earlier you start paying in, the larger the annuity you could get when you come to access your pension pot.
+The investment fund used in these illustrations is a commonly used default option called the Legal & General (PMC) Multi-Asset Fund (the 'Multi- Asset Fund').

-The investment fund used in these illustrations is a commonly used default option called the Legal & General (PMC) Multi-Asset Fund (the Multi-Asset Fund).
 This fund invests in a diverse range of assets with the aim of providing investment growth over the long term.
 Through its diversified approach, it aims to achieve a balance between risk and reward.
-The Multi-Asset Fund has an FMC of 0.23% (as at April 2023).